Gino-Petrosian/Fintech-Bootcamp-/README.md

 * What are the other major companies in this domain?
 Other major companies mixing Real Estate with crypto currency is Propy, RealT, & Mattereum [15].
-Each of these companies run independent of eachother.
+Each of these companies are independent of eachother.
+They don’t rely on each other to conduct their business.
+This company is Propy.
-They host similar business models to that of LABS.
 Propy offers a more defined and specified service related to the sale and purchasing of property.
-Propy is an automation compmay where they focus on the paper work side of the industry.
-Rather than the tradional method of closing or selling a property where the finalizing process can be very time draining, an automated form process for more timely processing of these sales and purchases allows for a faster sale and better access to liquidity.
-LABS handles it in house.
-ADD AFTER Mattereum but theyre main differenciating factor is theyre target audience.
-Real T aims to serve the international investor by providing a streamline of investment opportunities; a wider variety of real estate locations for those wanting to invest into the U.S. through digitzation.
+Propy is an automation company where they focus on the paper work side of the industry.
+Rather than signing papers and conducting the sale the tradional method where mortgage underwriting and escrow can take Weeks - Months before completion.
+Propy aims to automate the process to cut the time and gain access to liquidity faster.
+LABS handles this in house.
+The other competitors hosting similar business models to that of LABS but theyre main differenciating factor is theyre target audience.
+Real T aims to serve the international investor by providing a streamline of investment opportunities into the U.S. through digitzation.
+Although, they are creating a new service offered under the same name for U.S. customers.

 ## Results